getoptimum/optimum-dev-setup-guide/readme.md

 * Simulate client/gateway/node interaction
 * Customize clustering, shard behavior, and thresholds

+## Ways of using it

+There are 2 possible ways of using it

+1. Use Gateway (which connects to all the p2p node and give you results based on threshold e.g.; (1-100%) node received it or not)
+2. P2P nodes where you can interact with P2P node directly **important Gateway**

 ## Gateway API

 Gateways provide the user-facing interface to the optimumP2P.